3D-e-Chem/knime-sstea/README.md

   2. Append release to 3D-e-Chem update site with `mvn install -Dtarget.update.site=<3D-e-Chem repo/updates>`
 5. Commit and push changes in this repo and 3D-e-Chem.github.io repo
 6. Make nodes available to 3D-e-Chem KNIME feature by following steps at https://github.com/3D-e-Chem/knime-node-collection#new-release

-## Offline Knime update site

-If Knime update site can not be contacted then use a local version.

-1. Download zip of update site from https://www.knime.org/downloads/update
-2. Unzip it
-3. To maven commands add `-Dknime.update.site=file://-Dknime.update.site=file://<path to update site directory>`